Azamlynny/aphorism-arduino/README.md

 # aphorism-arduino
-A project for Early American Literature where students had to create an aphorism - the smallest things cause the largest avalanches
+A project for Early American Literature where students had to create an aphorism - the smallest things cause the greatest avalanches